2010s in Africa: Niger

 A coup d'état occurred in Niger on 18 February 2010.
 Soldiers attacked the presidential palace in Niamey under weapons fire at midday and captured President Mamadou Tandja, who was chairing a government meeting at the time.
 Later in the day, the rebels announced on television the formation of the Supreme Council for the Restoration of Democracy (CSRD), headed by chef d'escadron Salou Djibo.
 The coup followed a year-long political crisis in Niger related to President Tandja's efforts to extend his mandate when his second term was originally scheduled to end.

 During the two days following the coup, thousands of people demonstrated in the streets to support the military government and its stated intention of installing democracy.
 Indeed, the junta scheduled a referendum later that year to ask the public whether the junta should hand over power within the year, which passed successfully.
 As stipulated by the referendum, the junta scheduled free and fair elections for 2011, in which former opposition leader Mahamadou Issoufou was elected president, and returned control of the government.

+Zambia

+On October 29 2014, Guy Scott, the Vice-President of Zambia, becomes the interim President following the death of Michael Sata in London.
+This made him the first head of state of European White descent in Africa since F. W. de Klerk in 1989, and the first-ever under a democratically elected government.